 Because the thyroid hormones tell your body to become more active, naturally, it will try to cool itself off by sweating, even in less active situations when you’re not physically exerting yourself.

 Depending on where you are in life, this may not be unwanted.
 But, the abundance of thyroid hormones will increase your metabolism and appetite.
 While you may welcome a little unexplained weight loss, unexpected weight loss can lead to dramatic and unwanted changes.
-On its own, however, sudden weight loss indicates other conditions.
+However, sudden weight loss can also indicate other conditions.

 5. More Bowel Movements